 - Select the product that has the right specifications, the best data, and the right price

-By providing a rich set of data for each of your products, and ensuring that that data is the same across each of your active channels, helps to put a bright spotlight on your company and your products.
-More importantly, it attracts more than customers: highquality data appeals to Google and other search engines, as well, improving brand awareness and rankings.
+Providing a rich set of data for each of your products and ensuring the data is the same across each of your active channels helps to put a bright spotlight on your company and your products.
+More importantly, it attracts more than customers: high quality data appeals to Google and other search engines, as well, improving brand awareness and rankings.

 Illustrating this trend, one study by Forrester Consulting found that 77% of B2B buyers consider the availability of real-time data on inventory level as “important” or “very important” to their purchasing experience.
 Providing this type of data on the websites of all your sales channels ensures a consistent experience for your customers.